NCDOT releases possible timeline for Redwood Road re-opening

 Another homeowner was worried about the ability for emergency vehicles to access the roadway quickly.

-Abbott explained due to the location of the construction, federal and state environmental permits are needed for bridge construction.
+Abbott explained that because of the location of the construction, federal and state environmental permits are needed for bridge construction.

 He added that a culvert 20-30 feet below the ground was blown up by Hurricane Matthew.